Coverage

 Where HUM's Policy Applies.

-HUM's TNC policy covers drivers operating in the following active markets.
+HUM's commercial auto policy covers drivers operating in the following active markets.
 Coverage details vary by state — full limits are in the COI.

 California

-Full TNC coverage active.
-Download the COI for state-specific limits.
+Full coverage active.
+Download the COI for limits specific to California.

 Active Market